AntaC-Sarr/AntaC-Sarr.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I currently am a Postdoctoral fellow at ISTerre - Grenoble Alpes University (France).
+I currently am a Postdoctoral Scholar at Department of Earth Sciences, University of Oregon (USA).
 Over the past few years I have studied past climate and environment response to Earth surface deformation and changes in Earth's orbit configuration.
 My main tool to do so is paleoclimate modeling but I am also familiar with various numerical and geomorphology tools useful to study the Earth surface ups and downs and mechanisms behind them.
 I try my best to make links among _things_ to better understand how the evolution of the geosphere connects with that of the climate system and the biosphere.
-Currently working on Miocene evolution of seaway regions but my interests are varying with seasons !
+My scientific interests are varying with seasons !

 __<u>Research interests :</u>__